 If you or a loved one has been a victim of a crime occurring on a business premises that should have some level of security in place for your protection, you may have a claim against the property owner.
 You should always report the crime to the property owner (and the police), so that the property owner knows about the incident.
 In fact, when investigating negligent security cases in Georgia, obtaining prior reports from property owners and the police provide information about whether the property owners knew that crime was an issue on their premises.
 Evidence of prior similar incidents is key in a Georgia inadequate security case because it shows knowledge of the problems on the part of the property owner.

 Like any personal injury case in Georgia, a claimant seeking compensation from a property owner based on a negligent or inadequate security case must show a duty to protect, negligence, and causation of the injury/damages.
 The type of assault, the extent of your injuries, the level of negligence or inadequacy of security measures, whether additional security measure would have prevented the crime, and the number of prior similar crimes play a role in determining the value of your claim.

 Proving a negligent security or inadequate security claim in Georgia is relatively complex and requires extensive investigation.
-If you believe that you have a negligent security claim, please call us at 404-593-2620 for a free consultation with an Atlanta personal injury attorney.
+If you believe that you have a negligent security claim, please call us at 404-593-2620 for a consultation with an Atlanta personal injury attorney.